cakephp/docs/en/development/sessions.rst

 ``PluginSessionHandler`` class from inside the MyPlugin of your application.

-CakeSessionHandlerInterface
+SessionHandlerInterface
 ---------------------------

-This interface is used for all custom session handlers inside CakePHP, and can be used to create custom user land session handlers.
-Simply implement the interface in your class and set ``Session.handler.engine``  to the class name you've created.
-CakePHP will attempt to load the handler from inside ``app/Model/Datasource/Session/$classname.php``.
-So if your class name is ``AppSessionHandler`` the file should be ``app/Model/Datasource/Session/AppSessionHandler.php``.
+CakePHP requires that all session handlers implement the native PHP interface.
+Implement the interface in your class and set ``Session.handler.engine`` to the class name you've created.
+CakePHP will attempt to load the handler from inside ``App/Network/Session/$classname.php``.
+So if your class name is ``AppSessionHandler`` the file should be ``App/Network/Session/AppSessionHandler.php``.

 Database Sessions
 -----------------